exonum/exonum-doc/src/architecture/serialization.md

   `0x01` for true, `0x00` for false.
 A message with other value stored in place of `bool` will not pass validation.
 Size: 1 byte.

-### Plain-old-data types

-The data is stored in the same way as defined by the underlying byte buffer, without any modifications.
+The data of the following fixed-length types is stored in the same way as defined by the underlying byte buffer, without any modifications.

 - `Hash`
   SHA-256 hash.
 Size: 32 bytes.